 Radar and lidar are the two most common technologies used for traffic safety applications.
 When evaluating traffic safety products such as handheld speed guns, understanding the difference between these technologies ensures the right solution for your specific needs.
-Read on for a general overview of the differences between radar and lidar.
+Essentially, each technology uses different energy wavelengths to get the job done.

 Radar is an acronym that stands for Radio Detection and Ranging.
 This technology uses radio waves to calculate the distance of an object.
 A sensor transmitting device measures the distance of an object using the length of time it takes for the radio waves to reflect and return to the device.

 Commonly used for speed enforcement, other radar applications include: